Ptosiek/pizero_bikecomputer/doc/software_installation.md

 - `STATUS`: Show this screen or not.
   - Set the boolean value of `true` or `false` of yaml format.
 - `LAYOUT`: Specify the position of each element.
-  - Each element is defined in modules/gui_congig.py under `G_ITEM_DEF`.
-You can also add your own variables to the modules/gui_congig.py file.
+  - Each element is defined in modules/items.
+Use the name attribute
   - The position is set up in the form of [Y, X], with the top left as the origin [0, 0], the right as the positive direction of the X axis, and the bottom as the positive direction of the Y axis.
 The implementation is the coordinate system of QGridLayout.
   - If you want to merge multiple cells, the third argument should be the bottom Y coordinate + 1, and the fourth argument should be the right X coordinate + 1.
 For example, `Power: [0, 0, 1, 2]` merges the [0, 0] cell with the right next [0, 1] cell.